Last updated 31st March, 2025

-On average, you can expect to pay between £50 - £215 for home pest control services.
+On average, you can expect to pay between £50 and £215 for home pest control services in the UK.
+The sooner an infestation is tackled, the cheaper it might end up being.

 Check it out below!

-Typically to treat a single wasp nest will cost around £55, to treat carpets and furniture for fleas will cost from £80 to £150 depending on the size of the property.
+To give some examples of prices, to treat a single wasp nest will cost around £55, and to treat carpets and furniture for fleas will cost from £80 to £150 depending on the size of the property.

-For bedbugs expect to pay £135 to £215, ant control treatments cost around £60 but may need to be redone every few months, cockroach treatment for a two or three-bed house will cost around £50, rodent control around £100, mole or squirrel treatment around £80.
+For bedbugs, expect to pay £135 to £215 while ant control treatments cost around £60.
+Cockroach treatment for a two or three-bed house will cost around £50, rodent control around £100, and mole or squirrel treatment around £80.

-Mousetraps can be purchased cheaply, and some chemical treatments are available over the counter in hardware stores.
-But for most infestations, particularly serious ones, it is more humane and effective to hire a qualified specialist that is registered with the National Pest Technicians Association or the British Pest Control Association.
+Some pest infestation treatments and equipment such as mousetraps are available over the counter in hardware stores.
+However, these may be ineffective on serious infestations and it can be more humane to hire a specialist registered with the National Pest Technicians Association (NPTA) or the British Pest Control Association (BPCA).

 Type | Avg.
 Cost |